Iowa (album): Recording and production

 It was the first album where guitarist Jim Root had been significantly involved, after joining during the later recording stages of Slipknot.
 During an interview with Guitar magazine in November 2001, Root explained, "It was so exciting as well as scary to be part of this whole huge process," adding that there was a lot of pressure from fellow guitarist Mick Thomson to perform well.

 To FHM, Taylor revealed that he put himself in specific situations to achieve his performance on the album.
-While recording vocals for the final song "Iowa", he was completely naked, vomiting all over himself, and cutting himself with broken glass.
+While recording vocals for the closing title track, he was completely naked, vomiting all over himself, and cutting himself with broken glass.
 "That's where the best stuff comes from," he explained.
 "You've got to break yourself down before you can build something great."
 While producing the album, Ross Robinson was injured in a dirt bike accident, suffering a fractured back in the process.
 He returned to the studio after a day of hospital treatment, reportedly "putting all of his pain into the album", much to the admiration of the band.
+The opening track "(515)"–so named after the area code 515–features a manipulated recording of DJ Sid Wilson having a mental breakdown and repeatedly screaming "Death!" after learning that his grandfather had died.

+Recording was completed on March 16, 2001.